Snowflakieeeee/Cyda/README.md

 ```
 compiler gcc
 flags -Wall
-// include lib => -Ilib
 include lib
-// Target main
 exec main

 // You'll notice that the header file for the c files are not given, cyda assumes that lib1.c has a coresponding lib1.h since its standard
 file lib/lib1.c
 file lib/lib2.c
 file src/main.c
-// This is like ~50% smaller than the makefile at the start of this readme!
 ```
-Aaand you're done!
+This is like ~50% smaller than the makefile at the start of this readme, aaand you're done!
 No rules needed for .o, or cleaning the .o files later

-Here is how it works --
+# Installation

+Installation is pretty simple.
+Just use pip (or pip3, depending on your system) and install using the following:
+`pip install cyda`
+This will automatically enable the `cyda` command within your terminal and voila!
+You can use this build system anywhere!

+# Commands & Syntax

+Note: I didn't want people to be overly dependant on documentation on a website that they have to refer to, so I have the syntax and new update changes within the cyda app itself, just use `cyda --syntax`

+Here are some of the commands:
 ```
 %cyda --help
 Welcome to using Cyda!
 A simpler CMake alternative.